 Y’all know how passionate I am about kindness.
-I wrote a whole book about it HERE (which you can purchase the hard copy version for 25% off until midnight tonight!
-WOOHOO!
-Use code LULU25 – Happy Thanksgiving!!).
+I wrote a whole book about it HERE.
 But the truth is, kindness is the heart of our Father.
 He tells us about it in the second greatest commandment – which is to love others (Matthew 22:29).

 I love using holidays as platforms for kindness, so I picked up an extra large M&M cookie from the bakery at our local grocery store, came home and wrapped it in cellophane.